Forgiveness After a Bipolar Diagnosis: My Healing Story

 • Grief and gratitude can coexist.
 You can mourn your old life while being thankful for the clarity you have now.

 • You are not your diagnosis.
-It explains some things—it doesn’t define you.
+It explains some things—but it doesn’t define who you are.

 From Grief to Grace: You’re Not Alone